Fred Rogers: Personal life

 King reported that despite Rogers' family's wealth, he cared little about making money, and lived frugally, especially as he and his wife grew older.
 King reported that Rogers' relationship with his young audience was important to him.
 For example, since hosting Misterogers in Canada, he answered every letter sent to him by hand.
-After Mister Rogers' Neighborhood began airing in the U.S., the letters increased in volume, and he hired staff member and producer Hedda Sharapan to answer them, but he read, edited, and signed each one.
+After Mister Rogers' Neighborhood began airing in the United States, the letters increased in volume, and he hired staff member and producer Hedda Sharapan to answer them, but he read, edited, and signed each one.
 King wrote that Rogers saw responding to his viewers' letters as "a pastoral duty of sorts".

 The New York Times called Rogers "a dedicated lap-swimmer", and Tom Junod, author of "Can You Say ...
 Hero?", the 1998 Esquire profile of Rogers, said, "Nearly every morning of his life, Mister Rogers has gone swimming".
 Rogers began swimming when he was a child at his family's vacation home outside Latrobe, where they owned a pool, and during their winter trips to Florida.
 King wrote that swimming and playing the piano were "lifelong passions" and that "both gave him a chance to feel capable and in charge of his destiny", and that swimming became "an important part of the strong sense of self-discipline he cultivated".
 Rogers swam daily at the Pittsburgh Athletic Association, after waking every morning between 4:30 and 5:30 A.M. to pray and to "read the Bible and prepare himself for the day".
 He did not smoke or drink.
 According to Junod, he did nothing to change his weight from the 143 lb he weighed for most of his adult life; by 1998, this also included napping daily, going to bed at 9:30 P.M., and sleeping eight hours per night without interruption.
 Junod said Rogers saw his weight "as a destiny fulfilled", telling Junod, "the number 143 means 'I love you.'
 It takes one letter to say 'I' and four letters to say 'love' and three letters to say 'you'".

 Through an ancestor who emigrated from Germany to the U.S., Johannes Meffert (born 1732), Rogers is the sixth cousin of actor Tom Hanks, who portrays him in the film A Beautiful Day in the Neighborhood (2019).